hetznercloud/.github/profile/README.md

 ## Libraries for developers 🏗️

-We provide libraries to build your own tools around the [Hetzner Cloud API](https://docs.hetzner.cloud):
+We provide libraries to build your own tools around the Hetzner Cloud products:

 - [hcloud-go](https://github.com/hetznercloud/hcloud-go) — hcloud-go is a library for the Hetzner Cloud API.
 - [hcloud-python](https://github.com/hetznercloud/hcloud-python) — hcloud-python is a library for the Hetzner Cloud API.